arunsivaramanneo/GPU-Viewer/README.md

 ## INSTALLATION STEPS

-1. Before Downloading the files please see the Known issues below
+1. Before Downloading the files please see the Known issues mentioned below
 2. Ensure python is installed
 3. Download the file and Extract to a folder
 4. Navigate to extracted folder, open terminal and enter ./install
+5. Choose the theme between Adapta and Numix that you want to apply to the Application.
+If you install both the themes Adapta will be taken as default.
+If the user chooses not install both the themes, the application will take the current system theme.
-4. Once completed,Application can be accessed at menu->Accessories->GPU Viewer
+5. Once completed,Application can be accessed at menu->System/Administration/System tools->GPU Viewer
-5. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
+6. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
 The installer should be able to take care of this dependency in Debian based distro and Solus.
-6. Incase of issues launching the application please see the FAQ in Wiki section
+7. Incase of issues launching the application please see the FAQ in Wiki section

 ## UNINSTALL STEPS

-1. Open menu->accessories->GPU Viewer right click and uninstall, click yes on the pop up
+1. Open menu->System/Administration/System tools->GPU Viewer right click and uninstall, click yes on the pop up
-2. Remove gpu-viewer directory in \usr\share\  (sudo rm \usr\share\gpu-viewer -r)
+2. Remove gpu-viewer directory in \usr\share\  or run sudo rm \usr\share\gpu-viewer -r to remove

 ## What's developed and available?